Skip to Content

 Sun-side Δa: Kepler Periods Across the Solar System

 This page is the Sun-side companion to Mass from Moon Orbits.
-The Moon-side derivation extracts GM_planet from a moon’s orbit using a re-parameterized Δa correction.
-The Sun-side picture, documented here, is the mirror: extract any planet’s heliocentric period T from its semi-major axis using a closed-form Δa, and recover the same simple Kepler result that the model’s code actually uses.
+The Moon-side derivation extracts GM_planet from a moon’s orbit.
+The Sun-side picture documented here goes in the opposite direction: given a planet’s heliocentric semi-major axis a, what is its orbital period T?

 This is calibration / derivation work, not a Fibonacci Law.
 Like the Moon-side page, this is upstream of the Six Fibonacci Laws — it produces the period inputs the Fibonacci framework consumes.
 None of the physics is original: the formula is exact two-body Kepler dynamics, re-packaged so the body-mass dependence becomes visible as a single Δa shift.

-For any planet b orbiting the Sun, the exact Sun-side Δa is:
+For any planet b orbiting the Sun, the Sun-side Δa is:

 Δa_b = a_b · ( 1 − ( (μ_S + μ_E − μ_b) / (μ_S + μ_E) )^(1/3) )